For years, the key to growth for many churches and other organizations (think media, conferences, etc.) has been to create great content.

 But, what about the rest of us?

 While there’s no shortage of information in our culture, there is a shortage of meaning and insight.

-The more you can help people cut through the noise and get to the heart of why things matter, how they matter and help them integrate the insights into their lives, the more people will value your content.
+The more you can help people cut through the noise and get to the heart of why things matter, and how they matter, and help them integrate the insights into their lives, the more people will value your content.

 This is true both for preachers and any content creator.